llimllib/ytgif/README.md

 -autosubs:       prefer youtube's auto-generated subtitles -caption text:   use a caption for the entire gif instead of subtitles
 -fontsize:       the font size for the caption.
 Defaults to 30 if caption set, otherwise to whatever ffmpeg defaults it to
--whisper:        use OpenAI's `whisper` to generate captions
+-blisper:        use `blisper` to generate captions (see instructions below)
--whisper-large:  use whisper's "large" model instead of its medium one.
+-blisper-large:  use blisper's "large" model instead of its medium one.
 May download a large model file
 ```

 ## PREREQUISITES